sleshchenko/devfile/docs/index.md

         },
         "discoverable": {
           "type": "boolean",
-          "description": "Identifies endpoint as accessible by its name.", "default": "false"
+          "description": "Identi fies endpoint as accessible by its name.", "default": "false"
         },
         "protocol": {